 To find out more about this approach, select one of the topics below or scroll through the items on this page. ~ Laura Candler

 I've had such great success with the Reading Workshop model that I decided to write a book about my strategies.
 I wanted to create a step-by-step guide for upper elementary and middle school teachers that included all of the printables and resources needed to implement the program.
-My new book book is called Laura Candler's Power Reading Workshop, and you can preview it online from the Power Reading Workshop page to see if the strategies are right for your students.
+It's called Laura Candler's Power Reading Workshop, and you can preview it online from the Power Reading Workshop page to see if the strategies are right for your students.
 Take a peek at this book trailer to learn why I created this program and how it's working for other teachers.

 I learned about this approach from a variety of different professional books on this topic.
 These books are terrific even if you don't use the Reading Workshop approach.
 Click each book title to learn more about it or make a purchase.

 My Reading Workshop consists of a 10-15 minute mini-lesson on a particular strategy, followed by independent reading time.
 Students read books or magazines of their choice.
 Each day I meet with 5 or 6 different students and hold individual reading conferences.
 I have them quietly read a part of their book to me and I talk with them about the strategy we are working on for the week.
 I record my impressions on a Reading Conference Record form I designed for this purpose.
 These strategies and many more are explained in great detail in Laura Candler's Power Reading Workshop: A Step-by-Step Guide.